RSLCPP -- Deterministic Simulations Using ROS 2: Experimental Setup

 The simulation setup comprises three \ros{} nodes: a rosbag player, the \kissicp{} node, and a data recorder.
 The rosbag player publishes the \kitti{} data, which was pre-converted to a rosbag using \kittitobag{}~\cite{krejci2019kitti2bag}.
 The recorder logs all topics to a new rosbag, which is subsequently used to compute the root-mean-squared error (RMSE) of the average positional error (APE) via \evo{}~\cite{grupp2017evo}.

-We limit the number of parallel threads used by \kissicp{} to the minimum required for valid results on each tested CPU, simulating the constraints of a resource-limited robotic system.
-Additionally, we set the subscriber queue history depth to 1 and the number of ICP iterations to 100, ensuring the low latency typically required in real-world applications.
+For each CPU, we constrain \kissicp{}'s number of parallel threads to the minimum required for the algorithm to reliably converge on the whole scenario.
+This simulates a resource-constrained robotics system while accommodating processors with limited single-core performance.
+Additionally, limiting the subscriber queue history depth to 1 and the number of ICP iterations to 100 ensures the low latency necessary for real-world applications.